allisonacs/readme/readme.md

 My communication style is straight forward and direct.
 I am a good listener, and I can take on whatever role you need from me.
 I try to understand all points of view.
 I can guide when it’s helpful, and get out of the way when it’s not.

-I’m a visual processor, meaning I learn by seeing things and reading about them.
-I usually write about something to work it out in my mind.
+I’m a visual and kinetic processor, meaning I learn by seeing things and reading about them—but to truly internalize them, I need to write it down.
+I also write when I need to work something out in my mind.
 I think language matters.
 I’ve seen language cause real damage to people and projects, but I've also seen the right words inspire, motivate, and create happiness.
 When we’re clear in our writing, we’re clear on our message.
 The downside is that I can be overly verbose.
 I need to self-edit more.
 See also: this document.

 ### Logistics

 My core working hours are 10am–5pm.
 I’m often online earlier or later, but I’ll generally be reachable during those times.
+I'm attempting to timebox my email and Slack time to one half hour in the morning and one half hour in the evening.

-I try to get out of the house at least once during the day, whether for a run, to take the dog on a walk, or do a quick errand.
+I try to step away from my desk at least once a day.
+I used to go on walks, but now I just want to play with my baby.
 At Zendesk, we try to maintain meeting free Wednesdays and Friday afternoons.
 As a director, that’s not always possible for me, but I try to respect it as much as possible for my people.

 #### Pandemic logistics